 So why exactly does the ketogenic diet promote moving your body into this metabolic state?
 Simply put, there is an abundance of benefits that come from reaching ketosis, one of the most obvious being increased fat oxidation.

 When our bodies constantly consume carbs, we tend to secrete more insulin, which leaves us more prone to storing rather than burning.
 By keeping a low-carb diet, we are training our bodies to tap into using its own resources.

-Additionally, fat molecules contain twice the amount of calories than a carbohydrate, and so, will take a longer time to digest.
+Additionally, fat molecules contain twice the amount of calories than carbohydrates, and so, will take a longer time to digest.
 Ketones tend to move more slowly and provide the benefit of long lasting energy.

-Now that you have a more solid understanding of the importance of ketosis in the ketogenic diet, let’s dive into some common reasons why your keto diet is not working for you.
+Now that you have a better understanding of the importance of ketosis let’s dive into some common reasons why the keto diet isn’t working for you.

-The daily carb count you should be sticking to really varies from person-to-person, and can depend on factors like age, height, weight, and activity level, but the general rule of thumb is to keep it at around 30-50 grams of NET carbs per day.
+Your daily carb count really varies from person-to-person and can depend on factors like age, height, weight, and activity level.
+The general rule of thumb is to keep it at around 30-50 grams of NET carbs per day.

 The more carbs you cut, the quicker your body will reach ketosis.
 It can be tedious, especially in the beginning, but start counting those carbs to ensure you aren’t overdoing it.

-It’s also very important that you know how to read a nutritional label in order to count your carbs accurately.
+It’s also very important that you know how to read a nutritional label to count your carbs accurately.